 Patrick Weldon is a product manager at Polaris, working advanced programs both in military, business to business and commercial lines.
 He has held product development and program manager positions at Honeywell Aerospace, L-3 Communications.
 Patrick served in the Air Force and as a Dept of Defense agency civilian conducting unmanned missions in support of national objectives.
 He is an avid snomobiler and off-road vehicle rider and sometimes wonders why anybody would want to make Polaris vehicles unmanned.

-Senior International Trade Specialist, U.S. Department of Commerce
+Senior International Trade Specialist, U.S. Commercial Service, U.S. Department of Commerce

 Mathew D. Woodlee currently serves as a Senior International Trade Specialist for the U.S. Commercial Service (USCS)/International Trade Administration (ITA) in Minneapolis, Minnesota, having returned to federal service in October 2010.
 Mathew first became affiliated with the USCS as an undergraduate in 1995 when he received the Ron Brown Fellowship administered by the Woodrow Wilson Foundation.
 After graduate school, Woodlee served with the USCS in Washington, D.C. and Baltimore, Maryland from 2002 through 2006.
 During that time, he served within the E-Business Development Unit, part of the Office of the Assistant Secretary of Commerce/Director General of the U.S. Commercial Service.
 In Baltimore, Woodlee served as an International Trade Specialist, focusing on the aerospace, defense, security, IT and telecom industries.
 In 2005, he was the Aerospace & Defense Global Team Leader for the USCS/ITA.